alexellis/mine-with-docker/README.md

 ## Rebuild the image

+This is optional and not recommended for beginners.

-This is optional.
-If you need to rebuild the Docker image for updates or for a different CPU architecture:
+If you need to rebuild the Docker image for updates or for a different CPU architecture/variation such as an Atom CPU:

 ```
 git clone https://github.com/alexellis/mine-with-docker
 cd mine-with-docker/cpu-opt
 docker build -t cpu-opt:latest .
 ```

+After rebuilding the image swap out `alexellis2/cpu-opt:2018-1-2` for `cpu-opt:latest` or whatever you chose to call it in the `docker build` command.

 ## Monitor your balance / workers